PalisadoesFoundation/talawa-api/INSTALLATION.md

 First you need a local copy of talawa-api.
 Run the following command in the directory of choice on your local system.

 1. Navigate to the folder where you want to setup the repository.
 Here, I will set it up in a folder called `talawa`.
-1. Navigate to the folder and open a terminal in this folder (you can right-click and choose appropiate option based onn your OS).
+1. Navigate to the folder and open a terminal in this folder (you can right-click and choose appropiate option based on your OS).
 Next, we'll fork and clone the `talawa-api` repository.
 1. Navigate to [https://github.com/PalisadoesFoundation/talawa-api/](hhttps://github.com/PalisadoesFoundation/talawa-api/) and click on the `fork` button.
 It is placed on the right corner opposite the repository name `PalisadoesFoundation/talawa-api`.
    ![Image with fork](./image/install1.png)
 1. You should now see `talawa-api` under your repositories.
 It will be marked as forked from `PalisadoesFoundation/talawa-api`